 - Pour oat milk into a blender.
 Add vanilla extract.

-- Blend at high speed for 2-3 minutes until completely smooth.
+- Blend at high speed for 2-3 minutes until completely smooth and no bits remain.

 - Serve immediately or keep refrigerated in an airtight container for later.